AlexBread17/evolink-bot/README.md

 GitHub, Railway redeploys.
 Secrets stay in Railway, never in the code.

 ## Notes
-- The default image is stored as an EvoLink file URL in `STATE_FILE` (default `/tmp/evolink_bot_state.json`).
-On Railway's ephemeral disk this can reset on a fresh deploy — if Quick Mode ever says "no default image", just set it again in Settings (2 taps).
+- The default image **and** your custom prompt template are stored in `STATE_FILE` (default `/tmp/evolink_bot_state.json`).
+On Railway's ephemeral disk these can reset on a fresh deploy — if so, just set them again in Settings.
+  The built-in template in `bot.py` is the fallback whenever no custom one is saved.
 - Cost at 480p ≈ ~22 credits per 4s clip (varies).
 Watch the caption's credit line.
 - Telegram bot uploads cap at 50 MB; 4s clips are far under.
 If one ever exceeds it, the bot posts the direct link (kept, not deleted) instead.